Developmental Editing and Story Strategy Services

 Developmental Editing

-With 25 years of writing, workshopping, and studying craft, I bring both depth and perspective to my review of your novel.
+I can help!
+I bring 25 years of experience writing, workshopping, and studying craft to my review of your novel.
 Through in-depth developmental editing, I’ll give you clear, actionable feedback to strengthen:

-• Structure and Pacing: You're hitting the right beats in classic structures like the Hero's Journey or Save the Cat.
+• Structure and Pacing: You're hitting the right beats and mapping to classic story structures.

 • Character and Motivation: Your characters are psychologically rich, interesting, and clear on their wants and drive.